Moss1019/sql_tool/readme.md

 };
 </p>
 <p>
-This project is being actively worked on, so there will be new things every now and then
+This project is being actively worked on, so there will be new things every now and then.
 </p>